aduros/flambe/README.md

 Building
 --------

-Flambe uses bleeding edge features in Three Rings' [haXe fork](https://github.com/threerings/haxe), so you will need to use that if you want to try out Flambe.
-This requirement will be removed once things stabilize later.
+Flambe uses bleeding edge features in haXe, so you'll probably need a nightly build if you want to try it out.
+This requirement will be removed once haXe 2.09 is released.

 Pick up [Waf](https://code.google.com/p/waf/), cd into one of the [demos](https://github.com/aduros/flambe-demos), and: